-- Bargaining power of buyers – The Industry has over 70,000 enterprises, which exhibits traits of monopolistic competition.
+- Bargaining power of buyers: The Industry has over 70,000 enterprises, which exhibits traits of monopolistic competition.
 In a monopolistic competition firms take the prices of their competitors, with limited pricing power; hence the bargaining power of the buyer is very high.
-However, the top 6-7 firms catering to top segment of the market tend to have higher bargaining power over buyers.
+However, the top 6-7 firms catering to the top segment of the market tend to have higher bargaining power over buyers.

-- Threat from substitutes – There are no direct substitutes to furniture as a whole.
-Although furnitures are available made from steel or plastic furniture, but they are not popular enough to pose any major threat to the market for wood based furniture.
+- Threat from substitutes: There are no direct substitutes for furniture as a whole.
+Although furnitures are available made from steel or plastic furniture, they are not popular enough to pose any major threat to the market for wood-based furniture.

-- Threat from New Entrants – The market is already crowded and probably will grow even more due to lack of entry barriers.
-However, these new entrants will not pose a threat to market share of existing enterprises due to intense competition and razor thin margins.
-The top segment could possibly be disrupted by entrance of a big brand e.g. Ikea, since Bangladeshi consumers are more biased towards brand image (BCG report)
+- Threat from New Entrants: The market is already crowded and probably will grow even more due to the lack of entry barriers.
+However, these new entrants will not pose a threat to the market share of existing enterprises due to intense competition and razor-thin margins.
+The top segment could possibly be disrupted by the entrance of a big brand e.g. Ikea since Bangladeshi consumers are more biased towards brand image (BCG report)

 As stated previously, there are more than 70,000 enterprises that produce furniture in Bangladesh however the market is dominated by a few large companies; some of them are as follows.

 - Otobi: Starting off in 1975, Otobi is one of the pioneers of Bangladesh’s furniture industry.
 They have the largest distribution network with over 18 retail and 288 exclusive dealer outlets.
 In total, it has over 450 selling hubs across the country.